tomster12/raylib-netcode/README.md

 ## Reference Timing Model

-The rendering frames, client ticks, and server ticks are each on different intervals.
+The rendering frames, client ticks, and server ticks are each on different intervals:

-- Simulation in the client occurs in the client ticks at the canonical frame rate.
+- Simulation in the client occurs in the client ticks at the canonical frame rate
-- The server accumulates client ticks and catches up in a single server tick.
+- The server accumulates client ticks and catches up in a single server tick
-- The client interpolates the client ticks and takes in input on the render frames.
+- The client interpolates the client ticks and takes in input on the render frames

 ```text
 R = Render Frame (e.g. 240Hz)